genjs1026/iml-js/README.md

-iml-js : IML - Indentation Markup Language - Javascript Parser
+liml-js : LIML - light indentation markup language - Javascript Parser
 ---

-What is IML ?
+What is LIML ?
 ---

-IML means " Indentation Markup Language " because the indentation delimits elements information.
+LIML means " Light Indentation Markup Language " because the indentation delimits elements information.

-The IML syntax is similar to YAML syntax, but IML is more easy to edit with less pitfalls :
+The LIML syntax is similar to YAML syntax, but LIML is more easy to edit with less pitfalls :
  - we have not to add ```:``` at the end of each map keys
  - multilines are easy to define with ```>``` symbol with no break line after it
  - we have not to add a tiret ```-``` before each element of a list : only one line with a tiret ```-``` at the first line indicates that all children elements are in the list

-See a sample of IML content :
+See a sample of LIML content :
 ```
 My recipes
   -